CheekyBastards-CBT/purenexus_dynamic_gapps/README.md

-#BaNkS Dynamic GApps#
+#PureNexus Dynamic Gapps#
-#by BaNkS#

-**ABOUT:**

-* Dynamic and minimal GApps for arm, arm64, and x86
-* Includes core Google syncing apks
-* Includes Google App, GoogleTTS, Facelock (arm and arm64 only), and Swypelibs for AOSP Keyboard (arm and arm64 only)
-* Nothing more and nothing less
+#Based off Banks Gapps#

 **HOW TO USE:**

 * Get into the base of this repo
 * . mkgapps.sh
-* Script will decompress all apks, zipalign all apks, zip, and sign the completed GApp packages
+* Script will decompress all apks, zipalign all apks, zip, and sign the completed GApp package
-* Completed GApp zips will be in the out directory
+* Completed GApp zip will be in the out directory
-* Both zips are the same as one zip needs to have a static name for Dirty Unicorns ROM OTA purposes

 **PREREQUISITES:**